reductstore/homepage/terms_and_conditions.md

 ReductStoreSoftware, other ReductStore products and services, and ReductStore intellectual property, and all derivative works thereof, do not fall within the meaning of the term "Your Content".
 Your Content includes any Third Party Content that is brought by You into the Services by Your use of the Services or any ReductStore provided tools.

+**BUSL-1.1** means Business Source License 1.1.
+It's a license that permits the use of software under specific conditions for a set period, after which the software transitions to a designated open-source license.
+Until this changeover, the software is not considered open-source, and the use-case restrictions under BUSL-1.1 are applicable.
+Post-transition, nothing in these Terms shall limit your rights as per the ensuing open-source license terms.
+For detailed licensing information, refer to ReductStore's GitHub Repository at [https://github.com/reductstore](https://github.com/reductstore).

 ## 2. Order and Structure